springfall2008/batpred/README.md

   - predbat.import_energy_house - Predicted import energy not provided by your home battery (flat battery or above maximum discharge rate)
   - predbat.soc_kw - Predicted state of charge (in Kwh) at the end of the prediction, not very useful in itself, but holds all minute by minute prediction data (in attributes) which can be charted with Apex Charts (or similar)
   - predbat.soc_min_kwh - The minimum battery level during the time period in Kwh
-  - predbat.metric - Predicted cost metric for the next simulated period (in pence)
+  - predbat.metric - Predicted cost metric for the next simulated period (in pence).
+Also contains data for charting cost in attributes.
 - When calculate_best is enabled a second set of entities are created for the simulation based on the best battery charge percentage:
   - predbat.best_export_energy - Predicted exports under best SOC setting
   - predbat_best_import_energy - Predicted imports under best SOC setting